A group of onshore wind farms in Scotland

 Why this is important?

-Onshore wind is a key element in Scotland’s transition to renewable electricity, providing 70% of its generation capacity in 2019.
-Wind turbines have an average lifespan of 25 years meaning many of the first turbines installed are now coming to the end of their life and that decommissioning of old turbines will soon become a large-scale activity in Scotland.
+Onshore wind is a key element in Scotland’s transition to renewable energy, providing a significant portion of our generation capacity.
+Wind turbines have an average lifespan of 25 years meaning many of the first turbines installed are now at the end of their life-span, with the decommissioning of old turbines growing at scale in Scotland.

 As Scotland moves towards a circular economy, this creates a significant opportunity for Scotland as used parts become available as a local resource for remanufacturing.